 - Recital ‘Songs for New Life & Love’ incl.
 Helen Grime ‘Bright Travellers’ (world premiere) – Wigmore Hall

-- Handel Messiah and Bach Magnificat with NDR and Andrew Manze; and Orchestra of Eighteenth Century with Daniel Reuss
+- Handel Messiah and Bach Magnificat with NDR c.
+Andrew Manze; and Orchestra of Eighteenth Century c.
+Daniel Reuss

 - ‘Handel’s Last Prima Donna: Guila Frasi’ with Laurence Cummings & OAE (Chandos Records, 2018)